1655653/Conceptoscape/README.md

 # Conceptoscape
 Internship made in Sapienza.
 This is about a visualization of owl files converted in Graphol style.
-It's focused on visualization of a single element (Concept or Role).
+It's focused on visualization of a single element (Concept, Role or Attribute).

+# HOW TO USE
+First you have to generate a json file from owl one.
+So, use GenerateJson.java code on your poject (Needs OWLAPI and simple-JSon libs) to generate a json file.
+Once you have the json file, run index.html and follow the 3 steps: upload the json generated file, choose the type and the entity you want, then draw it!